lorek/Lectures_on_Monte_Carlo_Theory/README.md

 See [README_docker.md](README_docker.md) for full instructions.

 ## License
 This code is provided under the MIT License.
+See the [LICENSE](LICENSE) file for details.